5g-media/incubator-openwhisk-runtime-cuda/core/cuda8Action/sample/README.md

 ### Run the development container

-This command runs the cuda toolkit 8.0 development container passing it the local `~/.wskprops` to use Apache OpenWhisk credentials within.
+This command runs the cuda toolkit 8.0 development container that contains the tools needed to compile the example code.
+We pass it the local `~/.wskprops` to run the action from within the container.

 ```bash
 docker run -it -e OPENWHISK_AUTH=`cat ~/.wskprops | grep ^AUTH= | awk -F= '{print $2}'` -e OPENWHISK_APIHOST=`cat ~/.wskprops | grep ^APIHOST= | awk -F= '{print $2}'` --rm nvidia/cuda:8.0-devel-ubuntu16.04 /bin/bash